We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The main difference between marquise and pear cut diamonds is marquise cuts are pointed on both ends, while pear cuts have a rounded and pointed end.
 Both display high amounts of brilliance because their facets are designed to collect and reflect light.

-We’ll detail marquise versus pear cuts, including an overview of each, five ways they’re different, buying tips, and how to decide which is right for you.
+I’ll detail marquise versus pear cuts, including an overview of each, four ways they’re different, and how to decide which is right for you.

 Marquise cut diamonds have an elongated shape with a point on each side.
 It’s wide in the middle and narrows as it approaches both ends.